Community Health

 Data Collection, Analysis and Use

-In order to understand the very specific needs of various groups of people, Community Health organizes community health needs assessments and improvement planning.
-This is a huge community effort involving medical and social services partners as well as citizens.
-The process, which usually takes at least a year, provides a comprehensive look at where health needs exist and puts forth evidence-based solutions to address them.
+To understand the very specific needs of various groups of people, Community Health organizes and participates in community health needs assessments and improvement planning.
+This is a huge community effort involving medical and social services partners and citizens.
+The process, which usually takes at least a year, provides a comprehensive look at where health needs exist and proposes evidence-based solutions to address them.

-Links to other local Community Health Assessment & Improvement plans in the West Piedmont Health District follow:
+Links to local Community Health Assessment & Improvement plans in the West Piedmont Health District follow:

 Funding Interventions, Piloting New Ideas